 He studied art at the Limerick School of Art and philosophy at Mary Immaculate College of Education, Limerick.
 He took his MFA. at the National College of Art & Design, Dublin.

 In 1997 he was elected a member of Aosdána, a body set up by the Irish Government through the Arts Council/An Chomhairle Ealaíon to recognise outstanding contributions by individuals to the creative arts in Ireland.
-He served as a member of Aosdána's Toscaireacht from 2007-2009 and 2015-2016.
+He served as a member of Aosdána's Toscaireacht from 2007-2009, 2015-2016, and again in 2018 for another two year period.
 He is a Fellow of the Ballinglen Arts Foundation, Ballycastle, Co.
 Mayo.

 He has been selected for international artist residencies, most notably in SWITZERLAND in 1990, FRANCE in 1995 & 2002, the USA in 2009, in GERMANY in 2012, 2015 & 2018, and in SPAIN in 2016. (see also Residencies page).